 Choose pots that work with your overall color scheme in terms of complementing the materials used in the hard landscaping and exterior paintwork.
 Group them together for maximum impact.

-In the front porch idea shown above, a pair of bay trees in matching pots flanking the entrance look smart.
+In the front porch idea shown above, a pair of bay trees in matching pots flanking the entrance offer a smart solution.

-The path sets the tone for the front garden and is key to the overall look, as it’s such a dominant feature.
+The path sets the tone for your front garden ideas and is key to the overall look, as it’s such a dominant feature.

 It needs to be practical and hard-wearing, too.
 Classic retro-style tiles in a geometric pattern, as shown in the front walkway idea above, are a good choice, even in a classic setting.

-‘Creating a striking pattern with tiles and playing with symmetry to enhance the effect makes the most of a geometric design,’ says Abby Reilly of Walls and Floors (opens in new tab).
+‘Creating a striking pattern with tiles and playing with symmetry to enhance the effect makes the most of a geometric design,’ says Abby Reilly of Walls & Floors (opens in new tab).

-One of the most simple ways to smarten the look of your front garden is by making over the door with a lick of paint.
+One of the most simple ways to lift your front garden ideas is by making over the door with a lick of paint.